 Chitwan National Park, accessible from Kathmandu and Pokhara, has run a very successful rhinoceros conservation project.
 It recorded a number of zero-poaching years in the last decade and its population of one-horned rhinoceros increased by 15% between 2015 and 2021.

-Now, there are more than 600 of the enormous animals in the park, and you’re practically guaranteed to see at least one — I saw nine on my last visit!
+Now, there nearly 700 of the enormous animals in the park, and you’re practically guaranteed to see at least one — I saw nine on my last visit!

-While many tourists flock to busy Sauraha, there are some more peaceful and eco-friendly way to experience the park, by visiting Tiger Tops Tharu Lodge.
+While many travelers flock to busy Sauraha, there's a more peaceful and eco-friendly way to experience the park, by visiting Tiger Tops Tharu Lodge.

 Tiger Tops’ Tharu Lodge, on the edge of Chitwan, offers a range of lovely safari options.

-Traveling through the jungle on an ox cart is much quieter than going in a motorised vehicle, and it disrupts the wildlife much less.
+Traveling through the jungle by boat is much quieter than going in a motorized vehicle, and it disrupts the wildlife much less.

 You are more likely to see shy animals this way.
-You can also take on-foot safaris.
+You can also do a walking safari.

-Stay at the Barauli Community Homestay to learn about the local Tharu people, participate in their daily lives and experience the jungle at a slower pace.
+Stay at the Barauli Community Homestay to learn about the local Tharu people, and experience the jungle at a slower pace.

-While Royal Bengal Tigers live in various parts of Nepal, and are pretty elusive, you have a chance of spotting them here.
+While Royal Bengal Tigers live in various parts of Nepal, and are pretty elusive, you have a chance of spotting them here, especially February to May.